-The screen below shows a result - a unit of knights has made a Melee action after charging into an enemy group of knights.
-The two units are the same size, and they are fighting in the open, but the attacker has charged downhill.
-The defender has gotten lucky - despite the advantages of the charging unit (height and impact), the result is a tie, throwing both units into disorder and continuing the fight.
+The screen below shows a result - a unit of gendarmes has made a Melee action after charging into an enemy group of gendarmes.
+The two units are the same size, and they are fighting in the open, on level ground.
+The defender has gotten lucky - despite the advantages of the charging unit (impact), the result is a tie, throwing both units into disorder and continuing the fight.